A Study on the radon removal performance of low background activated carbon: Experimental setup

 (D) The activated carbon container is a 15~cm long 1/4 VCR pipeline.
 Two filter gaskets are placed at both ends.
 The aperture size of the gaskets is 0.2~mm.
 The container is placed in a dewar and the temperature inside the dewar is controlled by the temperature control system.

 (E) The temperature control system consists of a dewar, a temperature controller, a temperature sensor (Pt100) and an electromagnetic valve.
-The Pt100 temperature sensor which placed next to the activated carbon chamber serves as the input of the temperature controller.
-The temperature controller control the switch of the electromagnetic valve, so as to realize the intermittent injection of liquid nitrogen into the dewar, which could realize the temperature change inside the dewar from room temperature to -196~centigrade.
-The temperature stability of the system is within $\pm$5 centigrade.
+The Pt100 temperature sensor which is placed next to the activated carbon chamber serves as the input to the temperature controller.
+The temperature controller controls the switch of the electromagnetic valve, so as to realize the intermittent injection of liquid nitrogen into the dewar.
+The liquid nitrogen vaporize in the dewar and the cooled nitrogen gas can cool down the activated carbon.
+This system can realize a temperature change inside the dewar from room temperature to -196~$^\circ$C and the temperature stability is within $\pm$5~$^\circ$C.

 (F) The radon detector used in this measurement system is the same as the one described in Sec.~\ref{sec.2}.